 T. M. Athawale and C. R. Johnson

-A Statistical Framework for Visualization of Positional Uncertainty in Deep Brain Stimulation Electrodes
+A Statistical Framework for Quantification and Visualization of Positional Uncertainty in Deep Brain Stimulation Electrodes

 T. M. Athawale, K. A. Johnson, C. R. Butson, and C. R. Johnson

 (Computer Methods in Biomechanics and Biomedical Engineering: Imaging & Visualization (CMBBE), vol. 7, no. 4, pp. 438-449, 2019.)